Article mis à jour le / Post updated on 12 May 2022.

 The University of Minnesota campus

-So I strolled around the University of Minnesota campus trying to imagine what it’s like to be a student in such a setting, far from the horrible-looking buildings of my own college career.
+So I strolled around the University of Minnesota campus trying to imagine what it’s like to be a student in such a beautiful setting, far from the horrible-looking buildings of my own college career.

 What about Saint-Paul?